orsonteodoro/gcf2/README.md

 It is important to re-emerge these packages so some of these can be CFI protected.
 This can be achieved if logging is enabled.

-1. Resolve all merge conflicts and unmasked packages before preceeding to increase coverage.
+1. Resolve all merge conflicts and keyword/unmasked packages before preceeding to increase coverage.

 2. Run `./gen_pkg_lists.sh`